lunarmodules/Penlight/docs/penlight.md

 In an ideal world, a program should only load the libraries it needs.
 Penlight is intended to work in situations where an extra 100Kb of bytecode could be a problem.
 It is straightforward but tedious to load exactly what you need:

     local data = require 'pl.data'
-    local List = require 'pl.list' .
-List
+    local List = require 'pl.List'
     local array2d = require 'pl.array2d'
     local seq = require 'pl.seq'
     local utils = require 'pl.utils'

 This is the style that I follow in Penlight itself, so that modules don't mess with the global environment; also, `stringx.import()` is not used because it will update the global `string` table.

 But `require 'pl'` is more convenient in scripts; the question is how to ensure that one doesn't load the whole kitchen sink as the price of convenience.
 The strategy is to only load modules when they are referenced.
 In 'init.lua' (which is loaded by `require 'pl'`) a metatable is attached to the global table with an `__index` metamethod.
 Any unknown name is looked up in the list of modules, and if found, we require it and make that module globally available.
-So when `tablex.deepcompare` is encountered, looking up `tablex` causes 'pl.tablex' to be required.
-This strategy is also used for the standard classes defined in `class` and `classx`.
+So when `tablex.deepcompare` is encountered, looking up `tablex` causes 'pl.tablex' to be required.  .

 Modifying the behaviour of the global table has consequences.
 For instance, there is the famous module `strict` which comes with Lua itself (perhaps the only standard Lua module written in Lua itself) which also does this modification so that global variiables must be defined before use.
 So the implementation in 'init.lua' allows for a 'not found' hook, which 'pl.strict.lua' uses.

 But the strategy is worth the effort: the old 'kitchen sink' 'init.lua' would pull in about 260K of bytecode, whereas now typical programs use about 100K less, and short scripts even better - for instance, if they were only needing functionality in `utils`.

 There are some functions which mark their output table with a special metatable, when it seems particularly appropriate.
 For instance, `tablex.makeset` creates a `Set`, and `seq.copy` creates a `List`.
-But this does not automatically result in the loading of `pl.class` and `pl.list`; only if you try to access any of these methods.
+But this does not automatically result in the loading of `pl.Set` and `pl.List`; only if you try to access any of these methods.
 In 'utils.lua', there is an exported table called `stdmt`:

     stdmt = { List = {}, Map = {}, Set = {}, MultiMap = {} }